“You must confront the darkness within to confront the darkness without.”

-Emmett: “Yeah, I think my mother liked the sound of it more than the meaning.
+Support: “Yeah, I think my mother liked the sound of it more than the meaning.
 But I’ll bite, what’s it mean originally?”

-Support: “Your friend is right, it is, in its shortened form, a name of God.
+Emil: “Your friend is right, it is, in its shortened form, a name of God.
 But back in the day, before the God of Abraham was widely known, your full first name, which I suspect is some translation of Elijahu, was of much more significance.
 Elijahu means my God is Yah.
 It was a defiant declaration of faith, of knowledge of who truly controls you despite being surrounded by other insects who claim divinity and through that seek control.
 You aren’t a servant of Dagon or Baal, and you can’t change this fact.
 Your subservience to your God is a part of you.
 And you even have the pleasure of knowing your master’s name.”
 Em expresses this with a great levity, like he’s retelling a childhood story.

 “You know, Elijah was also a prophet.
 Every prophet gets to tell a story, sorta like what you’re doing with this movie.
 But the special part about Elijah is that instead of perishing before His word came to pass, his master took him from the world alive, by fire, to stay next to Him in His house.
 Forever.”
 Em is beaming, a little too excited for his own sake.

 GM: “Oh wow, that’s a lot to have in a name,” Cécilia says.
 “But I guess it’s true that names have power.
 You obviously know a lot about religious studies, Em.”

 Emil: “Oh, that’s nothing.
 My teacher says we’ve barely scratched the surface of knowledge to learn.
 Do you have much interest in religion yourself?”

 Support: “Some,” El answers.
 “But I wasn’t raised in a churchgoing home.
 I know Cécilia was, though.”
 He beams at her.